lukasclarysse/honeypot/README.md

 ## Running the Bot

-All you have to do to get started is run this command:
+### Initializing

+Start the bot with:

 ```bash
 python src/bot.py
 ```

-Spawning this process can be automated through the likes of systemd and cron.
+Spawning this process can be automated through systemd, cron, or other process managers.

+### Verifying

+Check whether the bot is online using the `$ping` command.

 ---